 As the digital landscape evolved, so did Plone.
 The introduction of Plone 2.1 brought the Archetypes content type framework, adding a new layer of functionality.
 Plone 2.5 introduced the Zope Component Architecture (ZCA) and GenericSetup, further increasing the system's capabilities but also its complexity.
 By the time Plone 3 was released, the CMS had fully integrated the ZCA, complete with viewlets and a new portlet system.
 These enhancements made Plone more capable but also more complex, causing a gradual decline in its popularity as users grappled with the CMS’ growing intricacies.

 Plone embarked on a series of modernization efforts starting in 2010.
 Plone 4 aimed to reduce the system's "bloat" and introduced support for Python 2.6/2.7, making it more streamlined.
 Plone 5.2 continued this trend by adding support for Python 3, WSGI, and a REST API, which were crucial for modern web development.
 The release of Plone 6 in 2022 marked a shift with the introduction of Volto, a React-based frontend that worked alongside the classic frontend.
 By adopting a modern framework like React, Plone aimed to attract new developers, enhance user experience, and provide flexible tools, aligning with the industry trend of decoupling frontends and backends for more agile development.
-Despite these efforts, Plone's growing complexity continues to challenge the balance between innovation and usability.
+Despite these efforts, Plone's high complexity continues to challenge the balance between innovation and usability.

 Plone is powerful and elegant with a great eye on usability, but the CMS’ extensive features have also made it difficult to use and maintain.
 While Plone excels in workflow management, complex sharing, and granular access permissions for groups with multiple teams, most users just need a simple web editor.
 For internal communication, tools like Slack and Teams have taken over knowledge sharing, reducing the need for sophisticated intranet solutions.
-Most users nowadays simply don't require the advanced features that Plone offers, and as a result, fewer people need Plone's solutions.
+Many users nowadays simply don't require the advanced features that Plone offers, and as a result, fewer people need Plone's solutions.
 The rise of simpler, more focused platforms has highlighted this gap, pushing Plone into a niche market where its unique strengths are needed, but not by the majority.

 As Plone added more features, performance issues have risen, especially with larger sites and numerous logged-in users.
 The very features that make Plone powerful, like the personalization of roles and permissions, demand substantial compute capacity and memory.
 Optimizing and scaling Plone requires a level of expertise not every team possesses.
 We've seen Plone deliver exceptional performance on large, complex sites, but achieving this level of efficiency is no small feat.
 It involves careful planning, extensive testing, and ongoing adjustments to ensure that the system can handle high traffic and intensive processing demands.
 Teams that manage to navigate these challenges are rewarded with a high-performing CMS, but the journey to get there is often arduous and resource-intensive.